-Actual revenues and other financing sources recognized by the District's General Fund were \$485,000 more than budget.
-The variance was primarily due to O & M reimbursements and interest income being more than originally budgeted.
+Actual revenues and other financing sources recognized by the District's General Fund were \$143,000 more than budget.
+The variance was primarily due to O & M reimbursements being more than originally budgeted, and the FMAP grant of \$212,000 that was not budgeted for when the 2020/21 budget was adopted.